Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

 ####: Top 5 BI tools Evoluation
 ![](/research/Images/Tableau_Ranking.png)

 From the above three figure, we can easily understand that why Tableau is a popular BI tool.
+Within 5 years period, Tableau takes biggest share in the BI industry.
+  Enterprises using tableau with big success
+  - Amazon
+  - LinkedIn
+  - Adobe
+  - Walmart
+  - World Bank
+  - Citigroup
+  - New York Times
+  - Nike and Deloitte

 # 4. Tableau Products